verrazzano/docs/content/en/docs/monitoring/logs/customlogging/_index.md

 The example Fluentd configuration volume is mounted at `/fluentd/etc/`.
 While this path is flexible, alterations to the example container environment variables are required to support alternative paths.

-## Deploy the Fluentd Sidecar
+## Deploy the Fluentd sidecar

-Now that the resources have been configured, it is time to deploy the application.
+Now that you hae configured the resources, go ahead and deploy the application.

 To verify that a deployment successfully created a custom Fluentd sidecar:
 - Verify that the container name exists on the application pod.